Wisdom Tooth Removal

 Is it compulsory to take antibiotics after wisdom tooth extraction?

-Antibiotic after wisdom tooth extraction is not recommended in all cases.
-If antibiotics are prescribed, take them as directed, even if you start feeling better after 2-3 days to prevent the development of antibiotic-resistant bacteria.
+Antibiotic after wisdom tooth extraction is not recommended in all cases., however If antibiotics are prescribed, take them as directed, even if you start feeling better after 2-3 days to prevent the development of antibiotic-resistant bacteria.

 How many days will it hurt after wisdom tooth extraction?
 What should I do when it hurts?